What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://github.com/Cogito2012/CarCrashDataset?tab=readme-ov-file#download}{CCD} \cite{CarCrashDataset} is proposed to anticipate the probability of car accidents in real traffic video.
-It includes 1500 traffic accident dashcam videos from YouTube channels and 3000 normal traffic videos from BDD100K \cite{BDD100K}.
+\paragraph{\textbf{CCD:}} \href{https://github.com/Cogito2012/CarCrashDataset?tab=readme-ov-file#download}{CCD} \cite{CarCrashDataset} supports the anticipation of car accident probability by providing 1500 dashcam videos of car accidents from YouTube channels and 3000 non-accident videos from BDD100K \cite{BDD100K}.
 For each accident video, frame-level label annotates when accident occurs, while video-level label categorizes environment attributes (day/night and weather) and ego-vehicle involvement.
-Since CCD has not released labels for accident causation and annotations for semantic category and spatial location of accident participants yet, it is actually suitable for binary classification, such as determining whether footage contains a traffic accident or if it depicts a crash involving the ego vehicle.
-Fig.~\ref{fig:CCD_visualization} presents two accident scenarios, one involving the ego vehicle and the other between other road users.
+Since accident causation labels and annotations for semantic category and spatial location of accident participants are not yet available, CCD is currently limited to binary classification, such as identifying whether the footage contains a traffic accident or if a crash involving the ego vehicle.
+Fig.~\ref{fig:CCD_visualization} presents two accident scenarios, one involving the ego vehicle and the other between other cars.
 For each scenario, three representative frames are sampled, i) initial, ii) pre-collision, and iii) collision frames.
 Specifically, for frames ii) and iii), we superimpose labels that are extracted from the TXT document and interpreted for better understandability.
 We introduce an additional progress bar at the bottom that indicates the current frame and the duration of the accident.